AarshBatra/biteSizedAQ/14.nep.lgu.pm2.5.sat.data.processing.1998.2023/README.md

   comes with higher uncertainty.
 In such cases, it’s advisable to treat the estimates as broad reference points rather than precise figures.

+- There is one LGU in Parsa district, named Parsa Wildlife Reserve.
+Here there is no discenrnable/recorded human population as per the satellite derived population data.
+So here, you will see that pollution number is not reported (NA).

+- In the processing pipeline Rmd, you may notice that in the end we coalesce the actual local government unit name column with an alternate loc government unit name column.
+This is important because the alternate column, although is a lgu itself, but sometimes contains the detailed area name, which is needed to uniquely identify LGUs, within districts.

 - If in your version of R, certain packages are not compatible, many alternatives exist for doing similar tasks (e.g. rasterizing, resampling, etc).